bregman-arie/sre-checklist/README.md

 ### Terraform

+  - Terraform Code
-  - [ ] Variables have description (to document what they are used for)
+    - Variables have description (to document what they are used for)
+  - CI/CD for Terraform changes
-  - [ ] Terraform repositories have CI pipelines to test changes to Terraform code
+    - [  ] CI to test Terraform changes (syntax, lint, ...)
-    - [ ] Consider inserting cost considerations (e.g. test whether a change will raise the bill significantly)
+      - Consider inserting cost considerations (e.g. test whether a change will raise the bill significantly if you are using a public cloud)
+    - [ ] CD to deploy apply Terraform changes
+  - State
+    - [ ] Probably needless to say but don't store your state publicly (it may include credentials and either way it's not recommended)
+    - [ ] Never edit directly/manually (as it should be managed and updated by Terraform itself as part of the Terraform lifecycle)
+    - [ ] Stored in a private secured place (e.g. aws s3 bucket) as it may contain sensitive data
+    - [ ] Stored in a shared location as it may be updated by different team members
+    - [ ] Backed up (e.g. by enabling versioning if it's an s3 bucket)